I tossed and turned.

-Fall asleep only to wake up with a racing heart?
-And then stay up hours.
+Sometimes I’d fall asleep only to wake up with a racing heart.
+And stayed up hours.

-Do you wake up just as tired or worse than when you went to bed?
+I woke up just as tired or worse than when I went to bed.

 Note 2021: I wrote this post a long time ago.

 If you want to learn more about fatigue and how to support your health and create a recovery plan, check out Jess at Study In Fitness.
 She has lots of current info and an amazing recovery story.

 This article is not intended to be medical or any other kind of advice.
 It’s a part of my recovery story.

 Consult your healthcare provider before starting any treatments.

 My Struggles With Insomnia